school badge

 This account seems to be a report on field trips undertaken by pupils in 1948.

-A transcript of the above sheet
+A transcript of the above sheets

 ABERDARE BOYS’ INTERMEDIATE SCHOOL — GEOGRAPHICAL EXCURSIONS